 So far, we have assumed that prices are sticky and wages are fully flexible.
-This assumption, however, is not crucial for our aggregate results.
-The key difference in our context is the underlying mechanism for the unequal exposure of households.
+This assumption, however, is not crucial for our aggregate results as these do not depend on the source of nominal rigidities.
 To highlight this, we now consider wages to be sticky and prices to be fully flexible.
-Given that prices are fully flexible, we also abstract from monopolistic competition of firms, that is, prices are set to marginal costs.
-From the aggregate production function, $Y_t = N_t$, it follows that with flexible prices the aggregate price index P_t equals the nominal wage, such that that the real wage W_t is constant and equal to 1 (Auclert et al. (2018)).
-Further, a labor union allocates hours to workers and we assume that all households work the same amount in the steady state.
-If there is an aggregate shock, however, and hours deviate from their steady state value, $\hat{n}t \neq 0$, the labor union allocates these hours as follows:
+We also abstract from monopolistic competition of firms, that is, prices are set to marginal costs.
+From the aggregate production function, $Y_t = N_t$ , it follows that with flexible prices the aggregate price index $P_t$ equals the nominal wage, such that that the real wage $W_t$ is constant and equal to 1 (Auclert et al. (forthcoming)).
+A labor union allocates hours to workers and we assume that all households work the same amount in the steady state.
+If there is an aggregate shock, however, and hours deviate from their steady state value, $\hat{n}t \neq 0$ , the labor union allocates these hours as follows: